BPRC-Bioinfo/VDJ-insights/README.md

 - **RSS_MERS**: Defines the positions of key components within the RSS - specifically, the heptamer and nonamer elements, denoted as `7` and `9`, respectively.
 This configuration allows for detailed specification of each RSS's structural components, critical for the annotation process.
 The lists under each RSS type (`12`, `23`) enumerate the preferred positions of these elements, facilitating precise identification and analysis of RSS structures within the genomic data.

-## File structure
+## Output
 The pipeline creates a lot of important files locateded in different directories.
-In the next code sample show the tree with all the directories that are created with the pipeline.
+The next code sample shows the tree with all the directories that are created when running pipeline.
 ```txt
 .
 ├── alignments